mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>tdm_be_post_exe_process</td>
-<td>List of post-execution processes attached to each Business Entity.
+<td>List of <a href = "/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md#post-execution-processes-tab">post-execution processes</a> attached to each Business Entity.
 A post-execution process is executed at the end of the task execution process.
 For example, sending a mail to a user.</td>
 <td>Business Entity</td>
 </tr>
 <tr>